cooolgamer/3DS-custom-keyboard/README.md

 * After that, press A, then start to reboot and it's done!
 * You can now delete 3DNUS and the keyboard cia on your sdcard.

-## Warning: the keyboard isn't signed, meaning you SHOULD NOT uninstall your custom firmware.
+# Warning: the keyboard isn't signed, meaning you SHOULD NOT uninstall your custom firmware.
 * I am NOT responsible if you did, and have issues related to keyboard, you have been warned.
-* If you want to uninstall CFW, then follow the uninstallation tutorial
+* If you want to uninstall CFW, then follow the Second method of the uninstallation tutorial.

+# Need help or info?
+You can contact me on my [Discord server](https://discord.gg/g776yamU)

-## Credits:
+# Credits:
 * [HMRT](https://github.com/schrmh/HMRT) (HomeMenu Rebuild Tool) which allowed me to easily extract and edit the cia (should be decrypted)
 * Thanks to Zukkunda for inspiring me of the blue color!